project-alice-assistant/docs/docs/skill-development/your-first-skill.md

 ---
-sidebarDepth: 2
+Title: 'Your first skill'
-Title: Your first skill
+sidebarDepth: 3
 ---

 # Your first skill